YASHBRO/Sing-in-Sync/README.md

 #### Work In Progress

-Web app similar to house party, where a user can create a room or join an existing room, which is controled by the host.
+Web app similar to houseparty, where a user can create a room or join an existing room, which is controled by the host.

 This app is built using
 - Frontend : React Js